VinEdw/dm42-programs/README.md

 Remove from the input matrix the specified row and column, returning the minor matrix.

+### `mDET`

+Take the determinant of the minor matrix for the input matrix at the specified row and column.

 ### `PRIME`

 Append on the stack the lowest, positive, non-one factor of the input integer on the stack.